Palmerston North ratepayers could face $1000 annual bill for new sewage treatment system

 It is a situation that could be repeated across New Zealand as councils are warned there are no more free lunches when it comes to water.

-In Palmerston North, city mayor Grant Smith knows city ratepayers will have to dig deep for the new wastewater system, part of the Nature Calls project.
+In Palmerston North, Mayor Grant Smith knows city ratepayers will have to dig deep for the new wastewater system, part of the Nature Calls project.

 “When I arrived in the job nine years ago the project was a $30 million upgrade.
 It’s now $640-odd million.”